andree182/podx3/README.md

 pypodx3.py
 ==========

-This tool can be used to dump the bulk commands used to configure the pod.
+This tool can be used to dump the commands used to configure the pod.
 You'll need python + pyusb for it.

 Read/write command format seem to be (almost) the same.